carlow78/wordle-challenge/README.md

 # Wordle

-Wordle is a Python command line interface (CLI) application which allows the user to play the well-known game of <[a href="https://mashable.com/article/wordle-word-game-what-is-it-explained" target="_blank" rel="noopener">Wordle</a>. ](https://www.thesun.ie/tech/8147348/wordle-who-invented/)
+Wordle is a Python command line interface (CLI) application which allows the user to play the well-known game of <a href="https://mashable.com/article/wordle-word-game-what-is-it-explained" target="_blank" rel="noopener">Wordle</a>.

-The game was invented by Josh Wardle (the game is a pun on his surname) during the Coronavirus lockdown to amuse himself and his wife.
+The game was invented by Josh Wardle (Wordle is a pun on his surname) during the Coronavirus lockdown to amuse himself and his wife.
 It was launched in October 2021 and it is now played by millions worldwide.
-The rights of the game were sold in January 2022 to the New York Times. <[a href="https://www.thesun.ie/tech/8147348/wordle-who-invented/" target="_blank" rel="noopener">Wordle</a>.
+The rights of the game were sold in January 2022 to the New York Times. <a href="https://www.thesun.ie/tech/8147348/wordle-who-invented/" target="_blank" rel="noopener">Source</a>.

-The game can be played both by adults and children.
+The game can be enjoyed both by adults and children.
 To improve their vocabulary and grasp of the English language.

 You can play the game here:
 [Wordle](https://wordle-challenge-8b5fbd02f69c.herokuapp.com/)